-On the other hand, most commercial fisheries are managed on an annual basis where annual biological and fisheries data are used by discrete-time models to find that the solution converges to an annual optimal steady-state equilibrium where both biological processes, like the growth of the species, and fishing activity take place only once a year.
+On the other hand, current discrete-time bioeconomic models are designed on an annual basis where annual biological and fisheries data are used by these models to find that the solution converges to an annual optimal steady-state equilibrium where both biological processes, like the growth of the species, and fishing activity take place only once a year.

 There are, however, various reasons why seasonality may be relevant in fisheries.
-One such reason, for example, may be the seasonal pattern of migration of most exploited fish stocks which leads to seasonal harvest (e.g. Pelletier and Mahévas 2005, and references therein; Hannesson et al. 2010, and Hermansen and Dreyer 2010, for the case of North-East arctic cod; Hannesson 2013, for the case of mackerel; Smith et al. 2016, for the case of cod, haddock, and saithe).
+One such reason, for example, may be the seasonal pattern of migration of most exploited fish stocks, which leads to seasonal harvests (e.g. Pelletier and Mahevas 2005, and references therein; Hannesson et al. 2010, and Hermansen and Dreyer 2010, for the case of North-East arctic cod; Hannesson 2013, for the case of mackerel; Smith et al. 2016, for the case of cod, haddock, and saithe).